TobiasKoller/tko.flowchartdesigner/README.md

     var s4 = new flowchart.shape.Process("4", 150, 70, "No");
     var s5 = new flowchart.shape.Terminal("5", 150, 50, "End");
 ```
+**Parameter**
+1. unique id.
+2. width in px
+3. height in px
+4. Simple text or HTML-Text

 ###Add ConnectionPoints to the shapes
 ```javascript
     var cType = flowchart.constants.ConnectionPointType; //to avoid to much typing ;-)